 - Even if you have a customer success team, everyone in the company should play a part in keeping customers happy and preventing churn.

-- Consider giving customers a way out of a new contract after 90 days to give your company time to drive success.
+- Consider giving customers a way out of a new contract after 90 days to provide your company time to drive success.

-- Guage communication based on the size of the customer, but try to contact every customer at least once/month.
-More prominent clients should be contacted about once/week or so.
+- Guage communication based on the size of the customer, but try to contact every customer at least once a month.
+More prominent clients should be contacted about once a week or so.

-- It’s often considered best practices to have one customer success representative for every 40 clients.
+- It’s often considered best practice to have one customer success representative for every 40 clients.

 - Continue educating customers.
-Inform them of ways other customers are using your tools, as you may show them something beneficial that hadn’t thought of previously.
+Inform them of ways other customers use your tools, as you may show them something beneficial they hadn’t thought of before.

 - It’s more important to perfect the features you have now rather than trying to continue to add new features.